rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 (a) Initializing buffers and `pos`

+We initialize two empty buffers that will contain the characters for seq A and seq B. The idea is that we push to these buffers starting from the position `[len(a) + len(b)] - 1` and then trim out the rest of the 0s to avoid a redundant `slices.Reverse()` or something similar.

 ```go
 func (nw *Nw) traceback(a []byte, b []byte) ([]byte, []byte) {
     maxLen := len(a) + len(b)